Power of Attorney Patrick Huolohan Turnbull Hill Lawyers

 The duration of a General Power of Attorney is always whilst a person has capacity and may be restricted as desired by the document’s wording.

-One similarity between these documents is that both cease upon the death of the appointor.
+One similarity between these documents is that both cease upon the death of the Appointor (i.e. the person making the document)

 Appointment process

-The process is much the same whether you appoint a General or an Enduring Power of Attorney.
+The process is much the same whether you make a General or an Enduring Power of Attorney.
 After consulting with a solicitor, the document will be drafted and includes your wishes and instructions.

-Moving closer to home, it’s clear that having a Power of Attorney in place, particularly an Enduring Power of Attorney, is crucial.
-If this document is subject to a dispute or has not even been drafted, the New South Wales Civil and Administrative Tribunal (NCAT) will likely be the forum for resolving disputes.
+If an Enduring Power of Attorney is subject to a dispute or has not even been drafted, the New South Wales Civil and Administrative Tribunal (NCAT) is usually the forum for resolving disputes or appointing a financial manager.

-It can, however, be avoided with the early implementation of an Enduring Power of Attorney complemented by clear communication with family so that if a person ever loses capacity, the plan is already in place.
+The above senarios can be avoided with the early implementation of an Enduring Power of Attorney, complemented by clear communication with family, so if a person ever loses capacity, the plan is already in place.

 This is naturally best-implemented with the advice and assistance of a qualified, experienced solicitor.
-Our team at Turnbull Hill Lawyers can act upon your instructions and safeguard your future welfare through the execution of a valid and appropriate Enduring Power of Attorney.
+Our team at Turnbull Hill Lawyers can act upon your instructions, tailor a document which best suits your needs and arrange for execution of a valid Enduring Power of Attorney.

 Get Help